 I don’t have pets of my own.
 If I could I would, because I’m absolutely mad on animals.
 The problem is I’ve chosen a nomadic lifestyle for myself, and travelling with a big slobbery mutt might be a little bit hard.
-Usually I get my pet fix by house-sitting (we’ve put together some advice on house sitting in Portugal, if that sounds up your alley).

 Sometimes not having a pet can be a bit distressing: especially when you meet an animal in need.